 Since the discovery of recombinant DNA technology, several types of microbes have been established as a versatile biomolecule expression system.
 This can be attributed to the ease of handling of microbial cell lines, which are considered less fragile (compared to cells of higher eukaryotes); rendering them a popular choice for manufacturing operations.
-Moreover, incremental evolution of the concept of microbial fermentation have facilitated various advancements in development and improvement of microbe-based manufacturing technologies.
-Presently, there are a number of traditional and innovative microbial expression systems / platforms, which are used for manufacturing a variety of biologics and small molecules.
+Moreover, incremental evolution of the concept of microbial fermentation have facilitated various companies in development and improvement of microbe-based manufacturing technologies.
+Presently, there are a number of traditional and innovative microbial fermentation companies offering expression systems / platforms, which are used for a variety of biologics contract manufacturing and small molecules.

 What are the key differences between microbial and mammalian expression systems?

 There are several expression systems, such as mammalian, microbial, insect and plant cell-based systems; however, amongst these, mammalian and microbial expression systems are the most prominent.

 Their fragile nature makes these systems difficult to handle

 Ease of culturing cells

 Culturing of mammalian cells is a difficult process and requires expertise

 Comparatively easier to culture and do not require highly skilled personnel

 Transfection is primarily done via liposome mediated transfection, electroporation and microinjection